cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-8.rst

 #.
 Filter the detections so they only include the "person" class.
 You can get the text representation of the label like this: ``labelMap[detection.label]``.
 #.
 Find the x center of the bounding box around the person.
 #.
 Find how far the x center of the person is from where the Pupper is currently pointing (Pupper's field of view is a rectangle normalized to have lengths and widths of 1)
 #.
-Use KP to implement a proportional controller to determine yaw_velocity.
+Use KP to implement a proportional controller to determine yaw_rate.
 #.
 Fill in the contents of the send_velocity_command function.
-This should take a single number (the velocity at which Pupper should turn) and write it to a file so it can be accessed by the control.py script.
+This should take a single number (the rate at which Pupper should turn) and write it to a file so it can be accessed by the control.py script.

 Step 4.
 Edit control.py to update Pupper's velocity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^